Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 they set `azd` environment parameters that change the behavior of the next steps.

-> If you skip forward to the next step, and change nothing,
+> If you skip the next two optional steps, and change nothing,
-> then the bicep templates will default to non-prod settings
+> then the bicep templates will default to non-prod settings.

-> for a single Azure region.
+*OPTIONAL: 1*

 Relecloud devs deploy the production environment by running the following command to choose the SKUs they want in production.